aryanmannan/Restaurant-Sales-Analysis/README.md

 ### Data Parameters Visualised:

 Through our project we aimed to determine w hat kind of a food is more popular in a locality, questions such as does the entire locality love mexican food?
-If yes then is that locality populated by a particular sect of people for ex: South Indians or North Indians who are.
+If yes then is that locality populated by a particular sect of people for ex: South Indians or North Indians.
 These kind of analysis can be done using the data parameters that have been visualised.
 Some of these parameters were:
 • Top 10 restaurants in an area
 • Approximate money spent by a customer in a particular restaurant
 • Word Cloud of the most popular restaurants in an area based on the cuisine